wudongyang/AdbServer/README.md

 # AdbServer
-this project is analog communication adb
+this project is analog communication adb, you can use this project to connect Android devices.<br>